 Calling all researchers who work in Further Education and schools, educational publishing and assessment (including educational technology), or outside of HEIs as self-employed independent researchers (IRs)!
 This is a key event for you.
 It is an opportunity to help resolve an anomaly: the world of research lacks a system for IRs to gain ethical approval for research.
 This dilemma potentially affects the quality and range of research.

 BERA is best known for its ethical guidelines and commitment to advancing research quality.
 Within HEIs, ethics panels regulate the quality of research and ethics.
 More generally, the increasing trend is for research proposals to be subject to robust scrutiny, ensuring best ethical practice.
 Within BERA, and beyond, independent researchers increasingly find it difficult to access ethical approval for research proposals.
 IRF convenors are approached by IRs who express the problems they face and ask how BERA can help.
 Discussions at conference with BERA members and elsewhere have highlighted both the issue and the need for this event.

 Linked to BERA’s strategic objectives this round-table event will involve BERA’s Executive Director, interested BERA members and others to present and explore the issues.
 An IR will speak of her experiences of the challenges.
-Another speaker will consider possible options and we will all work towards solutions!
+Another speaker with broad experience of ethical processes in HE will consider possible options and we will all work towards solutions!

 To round off the event, an opportunity to share current research will inform planning a BERA blog about IR’s research.